 [michele.pasin]@Tartaruga:/Applications/ClioPatria>sudo git submodule update --init web/FlintSparqlEditor

-As in my previous post, I've tried loading the NPG Articles dataset available at nature.com's legacy linked data site data.nature.com.
-The dataset contains around 40M triples describing (at the metadata level) all that's been published by NPG and Scientific American from 1845 till nowadays.
-The file size is ~6 gigs so it's not a huge dataset.
-Still, something big enough to pose a challenge to my macbook pro (8gigs RAM).
+As in my previous post, I tried loading the NPG Articles dataset available at nature.com's legacy linked data site data.nature.com.
+The dataset contains around 40M triples describing (at the metadata level) all that's been published by NPG and Scientific American from 1845 until now.
+The file size is ~6 GB, so it's not a huge dataset.
+Still, it's something big enough to pose a challenge to my MacBook Pro (8GB RAM).

-I used the web UI ('load local file') to load the dataset but I quickly ran into a 'not enough memory' error.
-Tried fiddling with the settings accessible via the web interface (Stack limit, Time limit), but that didn't seem to do much.
-So I increased the memory allocated to the Prolog process (more info here) however this wasn't enough since after around 20mins the whole thing crashed again due to an out of memory error.
+I used the web UI ('load local file') to load the dataset, but I quickly ran into a 'not enough memory' error.
+I tried fiddling with the settings accessible via the web interface (Stack limit, Time limit), but that didn't seem to help much.
+So I increased the memory allocated to the Prolog process (more info here); however, this wasn't enough since after around 20 minutes the whole thing crashed again due to an out of memory error.

 [michele.pasin]@Tartaruga:~/Documents/ClioPatriaProjects/firstproject>swipl -G6g run.pl